AkashDocm/AkashDocm/README.md

 <details open>
 <summary><h2>👨‍💻 ABOUT ME</h2></summary>

 I am a results-driven Data Science student with a strong aptitude for problem solving and an admiration of technology.
-I have practical expertise in software development, data structures, and algorithms from coursework and personal projects, and I am proficient in Python, Java, and C++.
+I have practical expertise in software development, data structures, and algorithms from coursework and personal projects, and I am proficient in multiple programming languages and frameworks.
 I am actively looking for internships and collaborative opportunities to put my abilities to use, learn from seasoned professionals, and contribute to cutting-edge software solutions.
 Let's connect and build genuine professional ties for mutual success and progress.

 <p align="center">